symfony/symfony-docs/book/validation.rst

 of an object is valid.
 For this to work, you'll configure a list of rules (called :ref:`constraints <validation-constraints>`) that the object must follow in order to be valid.
-These rules can be specified via a number of different formats (YAML, XML, annotations, or PHP).
+These rules can be specified via a number of different formats (annotations, YAML, XML, or PHP).

 For example, to guarantee that the ``$name`` property is not empty, add the
 following: